Laver Close, Nottingham, Nottinghamshire NG5 7LS

 • understand and explore how music is created, produced and communicated

 Our children will be inspired and engaged by music education.
 Music lesson will engage and inspire pupils to develop a love of music and develop their talent as musicians, and in turn increase their self-confidence, creativity and sense of achievement.
-As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with
+As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

 The Charanga scheme of work is used throughout school to ensure a wide exposure to different genres of music, with lots of practical opportunities to explore and develop as musicians and singers.
 Children will experience instrument tuition with whole class lessons for recorders and glockenspiels as well as weekly singing.